Last Updated on

 The best way to approach this as an ecommerce store owner is to build a PWA and a native app.

-As mentioned in the previous section, this covers all your bases.
-It allows you to serve a great user experience to people who find you on the mobile web, while offering an even better experience (plus benefits on your side in terms of engagement and retention) for loyal customers who want to download your app.
+This covers all your bases.
+It allows you to maximize user engagement for people who find you on the mobile web, while offering an even better experience for loyal customers who want to download your app (plus benefits for engagement and retention).

 Though native apps are superior in terms of power, functionality and UX, the majority of people will still find you through web channels.
 You want a PWA in place for these people, while also trying to convert them into app users (which will increase the chance they become loyal, repeat customers).

-David Cost from Rainbow Apparel says that each customer has their preferred way of shopping - i.e. web or mobile.
-He says you should not try and force them onto one or the other, but instead let them choose how to view your site.
+David Cost from Rainbow Apparel says that each customer has their preferred way of shopping - i.e. web or mobile - and you should not try and force them onto one or the other, but instead let them choose how to view your site.

 “There are users who prefer to buy on the app and users who prefer using the browser.
 You can’t convince one to go the other way, you need to meet them where they are.”

-The benefits of native apps and PWAs complement each other, they don’t get in the way of each other.
+The benefits of PWAs and native apps complement each other, they don’t get in the way of each other.
 So, budget aside, there’s no reason to choose only one.

 How to Turn Your PWA into a Native App